luisquintanilla/mlnet-workshop/labs/07-mlops.md

 2. **Model tests** to validate the quality of our trained model

 ### Data validation tests
-To train our model, we use a dataset that consists of a number of features, such as price, the year the car was made, milage and so forth.
-To ensure the quality of our model, it's important to validate that the data is sound.
+To train our model, we use a dataset that consists of several features, such as price, the year the car was made, milage and so forth.
+To ensure the quality of our model, it is important to validate that the data is sound.
 We may for example want to verify that the dataset does not contain any negative numbers or other invalid data points.

 At our disposal, we have a `DataValidationsTests.cs` test class in the `DataTests` project (located under the `Tests` folder in the solutions explorer).
-This test class contains a number of tests that we will implement that will ultimately verify our dataset.
+This test class contains several tests that will ultimately verify our dataset.

 The first thing we would like to do is to set the correct path to our data (which will be located on the Azure FileShare as mentioned in previous steps).
 Replace the `TRAIN_DATA_FILEPATH` variable located in `DataValidationTests` with